strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 #### Create an entry for the `Restaurant` collection type

-First, click on [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the left-hand menu.
-From there:
+1. Go to [_Collection types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant) in the left-hand menu.

-1. Click on **+ Add New Restaurants**.
+2. Click on **+ Add New Restaurants**.
-2. Type `Biscotte Restaurant` in the **Name** field.
+3. Type `Biscotte Restaurant` in the **Name** field.
-2. In the **Description** field, write `Welcome to Biscotte restaurant!
+3. In the **Description** field, write `Welcome to Biscotte restaurant!
 Restaurant Biscotte offers a cuisine based on fresh, quality products, often local, organic when possible, and always produced by passionate producers.`
-3. Click **Save**.
+4. Click **Save**.

 ![Screenshot: Biscotte Restaurant in Content Manager](../assets/quick-start-guide/qsg-handson-part2-03-restaurant.png)